-Note to readers: This post appeared as a column in the Armidale Express Extra on 16 April 2014.
-I am repeating the columns here with a lag because the columns are not on line outside subscription.
+Note to readers: This post appeared as a column in the Armidale Express Extra on 9 July 2014, the first in a series telling the story of the Northern or New England self-government moment.
+I am repeating the columns here with a lag because they are not on line outside subscription.
 You can see all the Belshaw World and History Revisited columns by clicking here for 2009, here for 2010, here for 2011, here for 2012, here for 2013, here for2014.